༄༅། Foundations of Nondual Buddhist Tantra

 Chandra’s ecumenical perspective is informed not only by her love of Theravada, Zen, and Vajrayana streams but also by Hatha Yoga, which she has taught since 2001, nondual Shaiva Tantra, and her training as a translator and scholar in religious studies.
 She has published two books, the first called Sublime Dharma (Vimala Publishing, 2012) on Dzogchen (Great Perfection) and the second, most recently, Embodying Tara (Shambhala Publishing, 2023) on the twenty-one Taras, the female Buddhas of compassion, wisdom, and protection.

-This is an experimental course and may shift and evolve as we go along according to the needs of the teacher, material, and participants.
+This course is experimental and may evolve based on the needs of the teacher, material, and participants.
+Space is limited.

 Course Format: